-The 2019 New York State budget includes additional funding to pay the student cost of .25 cents for breakfast and lunch that was otherwise charged to students approved eligible to receive reduced-price meals.
+The New York State budget includes additional funding to pay the student cost of 25 cents for breakfast and lunch meals and 15 cents for snacks served in the Afterschool Snack Program that was otherwise charged to students approved eligible to receive reduced-price meals.

 Beginning July 1, 2019, students approved for reduced price meals must receive reimbursable breakfast and lunch meals at no charge.
 New York State funding will provide an additional .25 cents in state reimbursement for each breakfast and lunch meal served to a reduced-price student to cover the cost previously paid by the student.

 SFAs must continue to certify students as eligible for reduced-price meals and must continue to claim meals served to students approved for reduced price meals in the reduced-price category.
 Although these students will receive their breakfast and lunch meals at no charge, they should not be claimed in the free reimbursement category when placing claims for reimbursement.
 The free & reduced price policy letters and attachments have been updated to reflect this change.